ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 ## [From _Colman's rural world._](https://iiif.archivelab.org/iiif/sim_colmans-rural-world_1869-11-06_23_19?page=11)

 #### 1869-11-06 &middot; St. Louis, Mo.

 <table style="width: 100%;"><tr><td style="width: 50%">

+to a froth, and mix with the
+milk.
+To this add a quarter of a pound each of seeded
+raisins and Zaute currants, and two ounces of citron
+cut in strips.
+Bake or boil two hours,

+A Literary Curiosity.

 The following remarkable little poem was contrib-
 uted to the San Francisco “Times” from the pen of